prakhar1989/docker-curriculum/tutorial/src/index.md

 FROM python:3-onbuild
 ```

 The next step usually is to write the commands of copying the files and installing the dependencies.
 Luckily for us, the `onbuild` version of the image takes care of that.
-The next thing we need to the specify is the port number that needs to be exposed.
+The next thing we need to specify is the port number that needs to be exposed.
 Since our flask app is running on port `5000`, that's what we'll indicate.

 ```dockerfile
 EXPOSE 5000